srcmaxim/srcmaxim.github.io/content/posts/approaches-that-are-used-for-event-driven-apps.md

 LinkedIn talked a long time ago about the pros and cons of two different approaches: Using 'Kafka only' vs. 'Kafka in conjunction with another data storage'.
 Especially outside the public cloud, most enterprises cannot simply use an S3 object store for big data.

-There is basically 2 types of implementation:
+There are basically 2 types of implementation:
-- Chunking -- data is divided into chunks and then concateneted upon receiveing
+- Chunking -- data is divided into chunks and then connected upon receiving
 - External Store -- data is stored outside of Kafka in Object Storage(S3)

 ### Chunking